Black women are exhausted blog feature image

 What does that mean?

-What this means is that black women are coming to the realization that we are human before you’re a woman, and that we don’t need to prove our worth to anyone.
-It also means freeing your mind from the societal and cultural indoctrination (domestication) that has gaslighted women into thinking they don’t deserve to live autonomously and the right to pursue their dreams, grow, etc.
+What this means is that, Black women are coming to the realization that we are human before our we are women, and we don’t need to prove our worth to anyone.
+It also means freeing our minds from the societal and cultural indoctrination (domestication) that has gaslit women into thinking they don’t deserve to live autonomously or have the right to pursue their dreams, grow, etc.

 Black women are exhausted and have been so, for a long time